-The Jamal Khashoggi Fellowship at MIT is offered in partnership with Democracy for the Arab World Now (DAWN) and is open to all MIT students.
+The Jamal Khashoggi Fellowship at MIT was offered in partnership with Democracy for the Arab World Now (DAWN) and wasopen to all MIT students.

-Nine Khashoggi Fellows will be selected to work with social scientists to develop and implement a survey to evaluate industrial countries and their impact on democracy within the Arab world.
+Nine Khashoggi Fellows were selected to work with social scientists to develop and implement a survey to evaluate industrial countries and their impact on democracy within the Arab world.

-MIT undergraduates and graduates are invited to apply for this volunteer research opportunity.
-Submit a cover letter and CV to John Tirman.
+MIT undergraduates and graduates were invited to apply for this volunteer research opportunity.

 Click on the image to view and download the poster.